-If we terminate the Management Agreement, we will generally be required to pay the Manager a termination fee.
+Type Description Termination Fee If we terminate the Management Agreement, we will generally be required to pay the Manager a termination fee.
 The termination fee is equal to the amount of the management fee during the 12 months immediately preceding the date of the termination.

-An Incentive Allocation Fair Value Amount will be payable to the General Partner if the General Partner is removed due to the termination of our Management Agreement in certain specified circumstances.
+Incentive Allocation Fair Value Amount An Incentive Allocation Fair Value Amount will be payable to the General Partner if the General Partner is removed due to the termination of our Management Agreement in certain specified circumstances.
 The Incentive Allocation Fair Value Amount is an amount equal to the Income Incentive Allocation and the Capital Gains Incentive Allocation that would be paid to the General Partner if our assets were sold for cash at their then current fair market value (as determined by an appraisal, taking into account, among other things, the expected future value of the underlying investments).

-After this offering, upon the successful completion of an offering of our common shares or other equity securities (including securities issued as consideration in an acquisition), we will grant our Manager options to purchase common shares in an amount equal to 10% of the number of common shares being sold in the offering (or if the issuance relates to equity securities other than our common shares, options to purchase a number of common shares equal to 10% of the gross capital raised in the equity issuance divided by the fair market value of a common share as of the date of issuance), with an exercise price equal to the offering price per share paid by the public or other ultimate purchaser or attributed to such securities in connection with an acquisition (or the fair market value of a common share as of the date of the equity issuance if it relates to equity securities other than our common shares).
-Any ultimate purchaser of common shares for which such options are granted may be an affiliate of Fortress.
+Future Grants of Options to Our Manager After this offering, upon the successful completion of an offering of our common shares or other equity securities (including securities issued as consideration in an acquisition), we will grant our Manager options to purchase common shares in an amount equal to 10% of the number of common shares being sold in the offering (or if the issuance relates to equity securities other than our common shares, options to purchase a number of common share equal to 10% of the gross capital raised in the equity issuance divided by the fair market value of a common share as of the date of issuance), with an exercise price equal to the offering price per share paid by the public or other ultimate purchaser or attributed to such securities in connection with an acquisition (or the fair market value of a common shares for which such options are granted may be an affiliate of Fortress.
 For the avoidance of doubt, this initial public offering of our common shares will not constitute an offering for purposes of this provision.